codee-com/open-catalog/Checks/PWR040/README.md

 Iterating over them column-wise (in C) and row-wise (in Fortran) is inefficient, because it uses the memory subsystem suboptimally.

-Nested loops that iterate over matrices in an inefficient manner can be optimized by applying [loop tiling](../../Glossary/Loop-tiling.md).
+Nested loops that iterate over matrices inefficiently can be optimized by applying [loop tiling](../../Glossary/Loop-tiling.md).
 In contrast to [loop interchange](../../Glossary/Loop-interchange.md), loop tiling doesn't remove the inefficient memory access, but instead breaks the problem into smaller subproblems.
 Smaller subproblems have a much better